suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ### Context Information Structure

-The context information structure is used to ensure that the derived keying material is "bound" to the context of the transaction.
-This specification re-uses the structure defined in {{Section 5.2 of RFC9053}} and tailors it accordingly.
+The context information structure ensures that the derived keying material is "bound" to the specific context of the transaction.
+This specification reuses the structure defined in {{Section 5.2 of RFC9053}}, with modifications to fit the current use case.

-The following information elements are bound to the context:
+The following elements are bound to the context:

 * the protocol employing the key-derivation method,
 * information about the utilized AES Key Wrap algorithm, and the key length.